GSA/search-gov-website/README.md

 | Edit draft |	Pushes another commit to the draft branch/pull request |
 | Approve and publish draft	| Merges pull request and deletes branch |

-Once you save changes to your draft, you'll be able to view a Preview link after Federalist builds the site.
+Once you save changes to your draft, you'll be able to view a preview link after Cloud.gov Pages builds the site.
 This will show as a link in the top right of the page editor.

 ## How to Edit the Site Locally